extenda/dev-portal-common-repo-docs-template/README.md

 - name: PRODUCT_NAME                        # Name of the product
   shortName: pr1                            # Short name of the product
   description: string                       # Description of the product.
 Short and accurate
   coverImage: ./images/PRODUCT_1.png        # Image link to be used as cover image of the product card in the Developer Portal
   rootDoc: index.md                         # Root doc (high-level overview) of the product.
 This document is the entry point documentation of the product.
 Must not contain internal information
-  tags:                                     # Optional, allows finding the product faster on the "Products" page
+  tags:                                     # Optional, helps to find the product faster on the "Products" page
     - tag1
     - tag2
   services:                                 # List of the product's services